nghiaminhle/hello-machine-learning/README.md

 # hello-machine-learning
-It's my first machine learning.
-I developed it seven years ago int the college and it's one of my most remembered projects.
+It's my first machine learning project.
+I developed it seven years ago in the college and it's one of my most remembered projects.

 In the project, i implemented two algorithm for comparing: